-Consequently, one of the incriminated enterprise produced some false bills and collected money for some workhours that were fictive.
-One bill addressed to the SECO at the end of 2012 mentioned a total of 64'557.80 Swiss francs (CHF) out of which only 7734.70 CHF were hours really accomplished.
-The two managers of this incriminated enterprise attributed themselves large salaries, up to four times what they usually earned during a period of eleven months17.
-Some large amounts of money also exited the company without clear destinations, with the possibility that they ended up on the personal account of the incriminated civil servant at the SECO.
+Consequently, one of the incriminated enterprise produced false invoices and collected money for fictitious workhours.
+One bill addressed to the SECO at the end of 2012 mentioned a total of 64,557.80 CHF out of which only 7,734.70 CHF were hours really accomplished.
+The two managers of this incriminated enterprise attributed themselves large salaries, up to four times what they usually earned during a period of eleven months19.
+A large amount of money also exited the company without clear destinations, with the possibility that they ended up on the personal account of the incriminated civil servant at the SECO.

 This scandal, would not have been unveiled by the two Swiss-German newspaper without recourse to the LTrans.
 The access was first refused to the journalists.
-Christian Brönnimann, the first journalist to publish about this story, had to face some strong opposition to obtain these documents.
-The SECO repeatedly refused access to them.
+Christian Brönnimann, the first journalist to publish about this story, had to face some strong opposition to obtain these documents, as the SECO repeatedly refused access to them.
 The Federal Data Protection and Information Commissioner (FDPIC) had to get involved and decided to grant access to the documents.